 GFCI (Ground Fault Circuit Interrupter):

-- Purpose: GFCIs are designed to protect people from electrical shocks caused by ground faults, which occur when electrical current inadvertently flows through an unintended path, like through a person’s body.
+- Purpose: GFCIs are designed to protect people from electrical shocks caused by ground faults, which occur when electrical current inadvertently flows through an unintended path, like a person’s body.

 - Function: GFCIs continuously monitor the electrical current flowing between the hot and neutral wires in a circuit.
 If an imbalance indicates a ground fault, the GFCI quickly cuts off power to the circuit to prevent injury from electrical shock.